dullroar/ten-steps-to-linux-survival/README.md

 Service Station
 ---------------

 We are going to ignore system initialization and "stages," and assume most of the time you are running on a well-functioning system.
 Even so sometimes you want to restart a specific system service without rebooting the whole system, often to force re-reading changed configuration files.
-If the service has a script in `/etc/init.d`:
+First check if the service has a script in `/etc/init.d`:

 ``` bash
 ~ $ ls /etc/init.d